combinatrix-ai/PromptTrail/README.md

     - OpenAI
     - Google Cloud
     - [TODO] Local LLMs
-  - PytorchLightning-like interface for your prompt programming
+  - PytorchLightning-like hook-based interface for your prompt programming
-    - Agent
+    - Agent (We call it Flow)
-    - Interaction
+    - Calling other APIs other than LLMs (Tooling)
-    - Task Definition
+    - [TODO] Vector Search
 - Provide thin layer of abstraction for LLMs
   - Message
   - Session
   - Model
   - Template
-  - [TODO] Agent
+  - Agent (Flow)
-- Unified interface to build/parse LLM input/output and agent.
+- [TODO] Unified interface to build/parse LLM input/output and agent for function calling.
   - [TODO] QueryBuilder
   - [TODO] OutputParser